 We live in a world where we are always connected and stimulated.
 Whether it’s the nature of our work, busy social lives, expectations or following our dreams, we are continually excited by the world around us.
-The average person spends 75% of their day on screens, and people today are more connected to one another than ever before.
+Americans spend nearly half of their waking hours on screens, and people today are more connected to one another than ever before.
 Social networking and the rise of technology give us the opportunity to stay fully engaged at all times.
 But people are also more lonely, distant and unhealthy every year.
 And unfortunately, it has become common to forgo our need for self-care and rest.

 The body craves solitude and downtime.

 And sleep is essential.
 It is when we do our best work at keeping ourselves healthy.
 Sleep is often disregarded as a tool for well-being and its priority on our lists can get lower when something seemingly more important comes along.
 We know we need it, but are often not getting enough.
 Sleep allows us to be still and gives our body a chance to rebuild itself physically.
 It makes us more capable of being happy and healthy, and supports a better emotional connection to the world.

 Now that fall is on the horizon it’s a good time to look at our sleep patterns and see how we can support better sleep.